bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 We cannot avoid complexity entirely.
 Some of what our clients need doing is inherently complex.
 But that does not mean we have to solve all of the problems in one single function.

-We _manage_ complexity by using a strategy of divide and conquer.
+Instead, we _manage complexity_ by using a strategy of divide and conquer.
 We eat that elephant one bite at a time.

 To grasp a large problem, we break it down.
 Our codebase becomes a collection of largely separate modules, each one built from small, highly-focussed pieces of code.